 When people have a bad experience, they often share it online, which can harm your business.

-In a recent study about 80% of customers reported having experienced poor service.
+In fact, research shows that 80% of customers who experience poor service share it with others and over 50% reduce or stop spending altogether.
 Many of them indicated that they would cut spending due to dissatisfaction.
 This clearly shows how critical customer experience (CX) is in influencing purchasing behaviour.

 7 Proven Techniques to Prevent Bad Customer Service